How Much Does Vivint Cost in 2025?

 What We Like About Vivint

-- Free, professional installation: Vivint professionals will install your security system for you, although you will need to pay $129 if you move and need it re-installed.
+- Professional installation: Vivint professionals will install your security system for you, although you will need to pay $129 if you move and need it re-installed.

-- Smart home integrations: Vivint home automation allows the system to pair with Alexa, Google Assistant, Philips Hue smart lighting and Nest thermostats, allowing for some convenient automated actions.
+- Smart home integrations: Currently, Vivint smart home automation works with standard Alexa (though not the newer Alexa+), Google Assistant, Philips Hue smart lights, and Nest thermostats for seamless automated actions.

 - Outdoor camera and video doorbell: The company’s most recent products are among the top of their game in terms of video quality and artificial intelligence.
 Check out our review of the Vivint Doorbell Camera to learn more.